 Colourspace as Adobe RGB.
 Grade the image as you like, but do not crush the blacks please (no large areas of RGB 0,0,0).

 > Do I need to rescale the image dimensions or invert for your output?

 > What's the timeline and pricing?

-If given sufficient notice, we can operate same-day for medium-sized jobs.
-For orders of one or two frames, or without much notice, the turnaround time is 3 working days.
+If given sufficient notice, we can operate in one or two working days for medium-sized jobs.
+For orders of a single frame, or without much notice, the turnaround time is three or more working days.